samuelwaller88/NFL-Coaching-Hiring-Practices/Ethics-Project-Stats.md

 ![](Ethics-Project-Stats_files/figure-gfm/NFL%20Offense%20and%20Defense%20Coordinator-3.png)<!-- -->

-In the last ten years, the diversity among NFL coordinators has roughly been the same.
-The number of minority NFL coordinators breifly fell to 15.25% between 2011 and 2012 because of the increased hiring of minority head coaches.
+In the last ten years, the diversity among NFL coordinators has remained the same.
+The number of minority NFL coordinators briefly fell to 15.25% between 2011 and 2012 because of the increased hiring of minority head coaches.
 Between 2014 and the 2016, the number of minority coordinators increased as some of the minority head coaches were fired by their teams and a few new minority coaches were promoted to coordinator positions.
 From 2017 to 2019 the number of minority coaches hovered around 20%.
-Minority Defensive Coordinators decreased in the first half of the decade as 4 out of the six minority head coaching hires between 2010 and 2014 were defensive coordinators.
+Minority Defensive Coordinators decreased in the first half of the decade as four out of the six minority head coaching hires between 2010 and 2014 were defensive coordinators.
 Starting in 2014, more new minority coaches were promoted to defensive coordinator until a maximum of minority defensive coordinators in 2018 when 11 of the 32 defensive coordinator were a minority.
-Last year, one third of the league defensive coordinators were a minority.
-While minorities caoches are making headway to becoming defensive coordinators, the same can not be said for offensive coordinators.
-The number of minority offensive coordinators was greatest in 2016 when 5 out of the 35 (some offenisve coordinators were replaced mid year) offensive coordinators were minority.
+Last year, one third of the league’s defensive coordinators were a minority.
+While minority coaches are making headway to becoming defensive coordinators, the same cannot be said for offensive coordinators.
+The number of minority offensive coordinators was greatest in 2016 when 5 out of the 35 (some offensive coordinators were replaced mid year) offensive coordinators were minority.
 This has since regressed to two minority offensive coordinators in 2019 out of 30 total offensive coordinators.

 ### Conclusion

-While the NFL was able to succeed at first when implementing the Rooney Rule in 2003 when in 2011 there were 9 minority head coaches, the number of minority head coaches has dropped off in recent years due to a lack of new coaching candidates specifically on offense.
-As the league has shifted to younger offensive minded coaches like Zac Taylor of the Cincinnati Bengals and Sean McVay of the Los Angles Rams, there hasn’t been enough minority coordinators within the NFL in order to sustain the hiring of minorities.
-One way that the NFL can build out the base of offensive minded minority coaches that fits the hiring trend in the last ten years is by incentiving former minority players to get involved in coaching.
+While the NFL was able to succeed at first when implementing the Rooney Rule in 2003 when in 2011 there were 9 minority head coaches, the number of minority head coaches has dropped off in recent years.
+One of the big problems is that there aren’t enough minority offensive coordinators to draw from for head coaching vacancies.
+As the league has shifted to younger offensive minded coaches like Zac Taylor of the Cincinnati Bengals and Sean McVay of the Los Angeles Rams, there hasn’t been enough minority coordinators within the NFL in order to sustain the hiring of minorities.
+One way that the NFL can build out the base of offensive minded minority coaches that fits the hiring trend in the last ten years is by incentivizing former minority players to get involved in coaching.
 Byron Leftwich and Eric Bieniemy, the only two minority offensive coordinators in the last two years are both former players.
 If NFL teams focused on hiring more former players rather than hiring assistant and position coaches in their mid twenties coming out of college than the number of minorities coaches would increase because the low level entry coaching positions would not always reflect the overall population of the United States.
 The percentage of minorities in the US is roughly 28% and on average since 2003 minority head coaches make up roughly 18% of NFL head coaches.
-The average percentage of minority head coaches since 2003 is more representitive of the full US population than the NFL minority percentage of 72%.
-One way to solve the hiring problem would be to extend the Rooney Rule to the hiring of all coaching posistions in an effort to attract former players and give equal opportunity to minorities that are coming out of college.
-If I was to continue doing research, I would take a better look into the hiring practices of teams for entry level coaching positions as well as looking at the diversity of coaches in college football.
+The average percentage of minority head coaches since 2003 is more representative of the full US population than the NFL minority player percentage of 72%.
+One way to solve the hiring problem would be to extend the Rooney Rule to the hiring of all coaching positions in an effort to attract former players and give equal opportunity to minorities that are coming out of college.
+If I was to expand the research further, I would take a better look into the hiring practices of teams for entry level coaching positions as well as looking at the diversity of coaches in college football.